-Aerating your lawn is really important to avoid having bare spots and poor grass growth because there's not enough air and nutrients.
-This prevents the soil from getting too compacted and makes your lawn much healthier, especially for lawns that get walked on a lot or where the soil seems too dry or too wet.
+Aerating your lawn helps avoid having bare spots and poor grass growth from the lack of air and nutrients.
+It prevents the soil from getting too compact, improving the health of your lawn, especially areas that get walked on a lot or where the soil seems too dry or too wet.

 If you're in the market for an aerator for your lawn needs, below are our picks of the best lawn aerators available in Australia.
 We include homeowner-friendly models, battery-power models, and gas-guzzling products.
 Ready to explore the best lawn aerators?
 Let's get into it.